 , and Videos

 Yiddish culture encompasses the language, arts, and customs of a millenium of Jewish community life across Eastern Europe.
-The name KlezCalifornia is a tip of the kapl to KlezKamp, the annual week-long gathering in the New York Catskills from 1985 to 2014, which spurred a revival of Yiddish culture and inspired our local version.
+The name KlezCalifornia is a nod to KlezKamp, the annual week-long gathering in the New York Catskills from 1985 to 2014, which spurred a revival of Yiddish culture and inspired our local version.
 Our events are for musicians and non-musicians, Yiddish speakers and those who know only a few words of mameloshn ("the mother tongue"), and anyone of any age who enjoys or wants to learn about Yiddish culture.

 produces a Yiddish Culture Festival

 with concerts, dance parties, and participatory workshops about once a year.
 We also produce Tastes of Yiddish Culture

 provides Tastes of Yiddish Culture for young people in day schools, religious schools, and camps.
-We host occasional Klezmer Jam Sessions
+We host Klezmer Jam Sessions

 KlezCalifornia also provides a variety of Resources: